-NOTICE OF INTERNET AVAILABILITY OF PROXY MATERIAL: The notice of meeting, proxy statement and proxy card are available at http://proxy2015.comfortsystemsusa.com
+NOTICE OF INTERNET AVAILABILITY OF PROXY MATERIAL: The notice of meeting, proxy statement and proxy card are available at http://proxy2016.comfortsystemsusa.com

-Please detach along perforated line and mail in the envelope provided IE you are not voting via telephone or the Internet. 🔻
+Y Please detach along perforated line and mail in the envelope provided IE you are not voting via telephone or the Internet. 🕈

-- 20 1303000000000000 7 02112 A VOTE "FOR" PROPOSAL NDS A VOTE "FOR ALL NOMINEES" ON PROPOSAL 1, L 2, AND A VOTE "FOR" PROPOSAL 3.
+A VOTE "FOR" PROPOSAL 2, A VOTE "F NDS A VOTE 'FOR ALL NOMINEES' ON PROPOSAL 1, OR' PROPOSAL 3 AND A VOTE 'FOR 'PROPOSAL 4.
 IVELOPE.
 PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE 🗵 1.
-ELECTION OF NINE DIRECTORS FOR TERMS EXPIRING AT THE 2016 ANNUAL MEETING; NOMINEES: Darcy G. Anderson Herman E. Bulls WITHOLD AUTHORTY FOR ALL EXCEPT (See instructions below) TOR ALL EXCEPT (See instructions below) TOR ALL EXCEPT Constance E. Skidmore Vance W. Tang 2.
-RATIFICATION OF APPOINTMENT OF ERNST & YOUNG LLP AS INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR 2015.
-3. ADVISORY VOTE TO APPROVE THE COMPENSATION OF THE NAMED EXECUTIVE OFFICERS.
+ELECTION OF NINE DIRECTORS FOR TERMS EXPIRING AT THE 2017 ANNUAL MEETING; NOMINEES: O Darcy G. Anderson Herman E. Bulls WITHIOLD AUTHORITY FOR ALL NOMMESS O Alfred J. Giardinelli, Jr. Alan P. Krusi Brian E. Lane For ALL EXCEPT (See instructors below) Jarmes H. Schultz Constance E. Skidmore Vance W. Tang 2.
+RATIFICATION OF APPOINTMENT OF ERNST & YOUNG LLP AS INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR 2016.
+ADVISORY VOTE TO APPROVE THE COMPENSATION OF THE NAMED EXECUTIVE OFFICERS.
+TO APPROVE AN AMENDMENT TO ARTICLE FIVE OF THE COMPANY'S SECOND AMENDED AND RESTATED CERTIFICATE OF INCORPORATION.
+INSTRUCTIONS: To withhold authority to vote for any individual nominee(s) mark "FOR ALL EXCEPT" and fill in the circle rext to each nominee you wish to withhold, as shown here: To change the address on your account please check the box at right and indicate your new address in the address space above.
+Please note that changes to the registered name(s) on the account may not be submitted via this method.
 You hereby revoke all previous proxies given.
 You may revoke this proxy at any time prior to a vote thereon.
-Receipt of the accompanying proxy statement and the Annual Report of Comfort Systems USA, Inc., which includes the Annual Report on Form 10-K for the fiscal year ended December 31, 2014, is hereby acknowledged.
-INSTRUCTIONS: To withhold authority to vote for any individual nominee(s) mark "FOR ALL EXCEPT" and fill in the circle next to each nominee you wish to withhold, as shown here: To change the address on your account please check the box at right and indicate your new address in the address space above.
-Please note that changes to the registered name(s) on the account may not be submitted via this method.
+Receipt of the accompanying proxy statement and the Annual Report of Comfort Systems USA, Inc., which includes the Annual Report on Form 10-K for the fiscal year ended December 31, 2015, is hereby acknowledged.
 PLEASE COMPLETE, SIGN AND PROMPTLY MAIL IN THE ENCLOSED ENVELOPE.
-Signature of Stockholder Date: Signature of Stockholder Date: Note: Please sign exactly as your name or names appear on this proxy.
+Signature of Stockholder Date: Signature of Stockholder Date: Note: Hease sign exactly as your name or names appear on this proxy.
 When shares are held join full title as such.
-If the stoner is a composition, please sign full composite name by duly author. intly, each holder should sign.
-When signing as executor, administrator, attorney, trustee or guardian, please give and officer, giving full title as such.
+If the signer is a corporation, please sign full corporate name by duly authorities the signer is a corporation. infly, each holder should sign.
+When signing as executor, administrator, attorney, trustee or guardian, please give zed officer, giving full fitte as such.
 If signer is a partnership, please sign in partnership name by authorized person.